 The pattern itself is easy to modify as well.
 It is written in two halves, and increase section and a decrease section.
 If you have a different amount of yarn to hand, or want a different sized shawl, you can simply work the increase section for as many repeats as you need to, or slightly less than half your desired project (or amount of yarn) then switch to the decrease section until you are back to one pattern block.

-I would say this pattern is suited for confident or adventurous beginners.
+I would say this crochet shawl pattern for mini skeins is suited for confident or adventurous beginners.
 Not really intermediate because once you get the hang of the lace repeat it is very intuitive, but not a great first project for a brand new beginner.

 The most interesting stitch is a front post 3 together, which adds textural depth to a yarn that already has some luscious depth of color.